AdobeDocs/campaign-web.en/help/v8/sms/create-sms.md

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_sms_audience"
 >title="Define the SMS audience"
->abstract="Select the best audience for your SMS message."
+>abstract="You can create a new audience or select an existing one by clicking the **Select audience** button.
+If needed, add a control group to measure the impact of your delivery."
+>additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/audiences/target-audiences/control-group.html" text="Set a control group"

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_sms_template_selection"
 >title="SMS template selection"
->abstract="Select a predefined template to start your SMS delivery."
+>abstract="Select a predefined template to start your SMS delivery.
+Delivery templates allow you to easily reuse custom content and settings across your campaigns and deliveries."
+>additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/msg/delivery-template.html" text="Use delivery templates"

 You can create a standalone SMS delivery, or create a SMS in the context of a campaign workflow.
 The steps below detail the procedure for a standalone (one-shot) SMS delivery.
 If you are working in the context of a campaign workflow, creation steps are details in [this section](../workflows/activities/channels.md#create-a-delivery-in-a-campaign-workflow).